 Innovative agencies are at the top of the CRM Maturity scale.
 They are the agencies strategically using automation to allow their agents to spend time doing the thing that matters most: building relationships.

-All organisational leaders in an Innovative agency share a vision for the business, and there is clear accountability and responsibility of tasks required to achieve that vision – including plans for succession and transition.
+All organisational leaders in an Innovative agency share a vision for the business, and there is clear accountability and responsibility for tasks required to achieve that vision – including plans for succession and transition.

 In terms of strategy, key metrics aren’t just tracked – they are reported, analysed and acted on.
 These agencies have a validated understanding of the market.
 Because of this, the whole agency is on board with the strategy.
-Processes are well-defined, but continuously improved on - and there’s a consistent investment in staff and volunteer development.
+Processes are well-defined, but continuously improved - and there’s a consistent investment in staff and volunteer development.

 Business owners of Proactive agencies respond to changes in a more informed and thoughtful manner than agencies lower on the CRM Maturity scale.
 As the name suggests, attempts are made to uncover needs that aren’t readily apparent.

 Proactive agencies differentiate themselves from Reactive agencies by periodically assessing the market and their competition.
-Doing so allows them to get ahead and prepare for changes that may occur as a result of rapid technological development, shorter economic cycles, market shifts, etc. And, because Proactive agencies have invested in resources to not only support their current needs, but also their emerging needs, they’re in a position to pivot quickly.
+Doing so allows them to get ahead and prepare for changes that may occur as a result of rapid technological development, shorter economic cycles, market shifts, etc. And, because Proactive agencies have invested in resources to not only support their current needs but also their emerging needs, they’re in a position to pivot quickly.

-The main cause of agencies being stuck in the Reactive phase are having resources that are adequate for their current needs, but insufficient for growth.
+The main cause of agencies being stuck in the Reactive phase is having resources that are adequate for their current needs, but insufficient for growth.
 Often, a reactive agency will have a strategy and a vision – but there is a lack of widespread buy-in.